Radon Guide Review Header

-Introduction: We think this diagram of a Radon reduction system is great!
-It presents an easily understood picture of a sub-slab depressurization system, which is for the purpose of reducing Radon in a home.
+The EPA's diagram of Radon reduction in a two-story home is a great because it communicates an easily understood picture of a Sub-Slab depressurization system, which is for the purpose of reducing Radon in a home.

-This is just one of the techniques for reducing Radon, as discussed in EPA's Guide.
+This is just one of the techniques for reducing Radon, as discussed in EPA's Guide to Radon for homeowners.

 The EPA also emphasizes that homeowners should also test again after it is fixed, to be sure that Radon levels have been reduced.
 Other advice is that if your living patterns change and you begin occupying a lower level of your home (such as a basement), you should retest your home on that level.